rayserrano2735/Cerebral_Vision/README.md

 ### For Executive Leadership

 **Explore the Interactive Demo:**
-1. Open [UDM Architecture Flow](https://raw.githack.com/rayserrano2735/Cerebral_Vision/main/docs/UDM_Instance_Model.html) to see the interactive visualization
+1. Open [UDM Architecture Flow: Source to Insight](https://raw.githack.com/rayserrano2735/Cerebral_Vision/main/docs/UDM_Instance_Model.html) to see the interactive visualization
    > *Tip: Right-click and "Open in New Tab" to keep this README open for reference*
 2. See how incompatible systems integrate through Universal Data Model patterns
 3. Understand the path from source data chaos to board-ready insights